apache/paimon/docs/content/docs/development/query-table.md

 ## Options Table

-You can query the option information of the table through Flink SQL.
+You can query the table's option information which is specified from the DDL through Flink SQL.
 The options not shown will be the default value.

 ```sql
 SELECT * FROM MyTable$options;